 Believe it or not, some dogs actually love the vet!
 It's a place where they get treats, lots of attention, and they get to see other dogs.
 But for other dogs, the vet office can be a stressful, scary place.

-Tips to help your dog’s vet experience go smoothly.
+tips to help your dog's vet experience go smoothly.
+Keep it positive.

 You can help your dog associate the vet office with positive experiences by visiting the vet once a week or so even when you don't have an appointment.
 Of course, you should ask the staff if this is OK ahead of time and perhaps agree on a specific time when the office is generally not too busy.
 Explain that you want your dog to view the vet office as a fun place to visit, and perhaps the receptionist could even give him dog treats each time you arrive.

 On these "fun visits" to the vet office, simply walk in with your dog, hang out in the lobby for a minute or two and then leave.
 If your dog will accept treats, try giving him little bits of hot dogs the whole time.
 Perhaps the receptionist or a vet tech will have a minute to pet and touch your dog if your dog is comfortable being approached by strangers.
 Your dog just might think the vet office is the best place ever!
 When you turn to leave the lobby, stop giving your dog treats.
 You want him to think, "Oh, we're leaving already?
 But I want to stay here so I can keep eating treats!"